By Craig Neil. This post includes affiliate links.

 Attend a Concert: St Cuthbert’s is known for its exceptional acoustics.
 It’s a popular venue for the Edinburgh fringe festival so check the official website if there are any concerts scheduled during your visit.
 Listening to music in such a beautiful and historic setting is a truly unforgettable experience.

 Large landscaped gardens that border Princes Street.
-The gardens feature a number of attractions including the Ross Fountain, the Scott Monument, and the Ross Bandstand.
-They are split into east and west sections which are divided by the Scottish National Gallery.
+The gardens feature a number of attractions, including the Ross Fountain, the Scott Monument, and the Ross Bandstand.
+The Scottish National Gallery divides them into two sections, east and west.

 Edinburgh Castle.
 Address: Castlehill, Edinburgh, EH1 2NG.
 Distance: 0.6 miles.